marklcrns/discrete-math/README.md

 ## Usage

-For Windows, just simply run the program `./bin/pos_int_algo_sols.exe`.
+For Windows, just simply run the program `bin/pos_int_algo_sols.exe`.

-> Note: Windows Defender might flag the executable as potential harmful program.
+> Note: Windows Defender might flag the executable as potentially harmful
-> Ignore the warning and proceed.
+> program.
+Ignore the warning and proceed.
 Its not a virus.
-I'm not about that life.
+I'm not about that
+> life.

 For Unix systems